RaccoonlabDev/docs/doc/can_pwm/README.md

 Note: here, the actual input voltage is limited by a specific type of board
 ```

-It also has SWD socket that is dedicated for updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.
+It also has an SWD socket that is dedicated to updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.

 ## 4. Main function description

-This node receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) that has an array with up to 20 channels and it is able to process up to 2 (4) of any of them.
+This node receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) that has an array with up to 20 channels and it can process up to 2 (4) of any of them.
 Each channel is normalized into [-8192, 8191].

-Output for each disared RawCommand channel is PWM signal with frequency 50 Hz and duration from 900 to 2000 us.
-Typically, 900 us means minimal position of servo or stopped motor on the ESC and 2000 us is a maximum.
+Output for each desired RawCommand channel is PWM signal with frequency 50 Hz and duration from 900 to 2000 us.
+Typically, 900 us means the minimal position of servo or stopped motor on the ESC and 2000 us is a maximum.
 But this range might be different depending on your actuator and desired angle of control of your servo.
-You also may want to inverse the output of your servo and set a default position of your servo other than just a min or max, for example a middle.
+You also may want to inverse the output of your servo and set a default position of your servo other than just a min or max, for example, a middle.

-Configuration of such mapping might be done using 4 parameters: `channel`, `min`, `max` and `def` which exist for each PWM-channel.
+Configuration of such mapping might be done using 4 parameters: `channel`, `min`, `max`, and `def` which exist for each PWM-channel.
 They are described in `6.
 Parameters` section.

-Below you can see visualization of this mapping.
+Below you can see the visualization of this mapping.

 ![mapping](can_pwm_mapping.png?raw=true "mapping")